MazamaScience/PWFSLSmoke/docker/README.md

 ## Test the Docker Image ##

-Having built the docker image we can now test it with:
+Having built the docker image we can now test it.
+The following output was obtained on December 12, 2017:

 ```
 docker run -ti mazamascience/pwfslsmoke R --vanilla